KofiHesslup/341-Hesslup-Kofi-Project1/README.md

 4. In the upper drop-down menu, choose: File > Clone Repository

-5. Mae sure the GitHub.com tab is highlighted with a blue underline
+5. Make sure the GitHub.com tab is highlighted with a blue underline

 6. click on the repository you just forked.
 If it doesn't show up, try searching for it in the filter field.